Skip to content

 """

-Mutate data by randomly replacing characters with others that sound similar.
+Mutate series by randomly replacing character sequences with others that sound similar.

-The rules for similar-sounding character sequences are sourced from a CSV file.
+The rules for similar-sounding character sequences are sourced from a table.

 This table must have at least three columns: a source, target and a flag column.